Bikeman868/NPL/docs/SYNTAX.md

 a separate line, and the key must be separated from the value by at least one space.
 If the key is an expression then it must be enclosed in `()`.

-Note that strings with single and double quotes support string interpolation where `${<expression>}` is replaced by the result of the evaluating the expression, and `%NAME%` is replaced by the value of an environment variable.
-Strings delimited with back ticks are not interpolated, but used verbatim, including newlines and whitespace.
+Note that strings with back quotes support string interpolation where `${<expression>}` is replaced by the result of the evaluating the expression, and `%NAME%` is replaced by the value of an environment variable.
+Back quoted strings also trim any spaces after the newline character.
+Strings delimited with single or double quotes are not interpolated, but used verbatim, including newlines and whitespace.

 For example: